 - Agadir — Al Massira Airport (AGA): This is an international airport which serves the city of Agadir in Morocco.
 The airport is used by more than 1 million passengers annually, and it has one asphalt paved runway as well as a terminal area which can accommodate up to 3 million passengers.

 - Mohammed V International Airport (CMN): This airport serves the city of Casablanca in Morocco and it is the busiest airports in the country.
-In 2013, the airport was used by more than 7.5 million passengers and today it features two asphalt paved runways.
-CMN was established in 1943.
+In 2013, the airport was used by more than 7.5 million passengers and today it features 2 asphalt paved runways.
+This airport was established in 1943.

 - Salé Airport or Rabat-Salé Airport (RBA): This airport is located in the city of Sale in Morocco and it also serves the city of Rabat.
 The airport has one asphalt paved runway and a new terminal was inaugurated at the beginning of 2012.
-RBA is a joint civil-military use airport, which served as an army base during the World War II.
+This is a joint civil-military use airport which served as an army base during the World War II.

 - Sidi Ifni Airport (SII): This airport serves the city of Sidi Ifni in Morocco and it features a single runway which is 3,200 feet long.
 It is 244 miles away from Marrakech.